Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Parameters of Interest

-The copula-type parameters that we consider include transition matrices, measures of upward mobility (i.e., the probability that child's income is greater than their parents' income), and rank-rank correlations.
-Each of these are nonlinear measures of intergenerational income mobility and have received considerable interest in recent work on intergenerational mobility (though not much attention has been paid to measurement error for these types of parameters).
+The copula-type parameters that we consider include transition matrices, measures of upward mobility (i.e., the probability that child's rank in the income distribution is greater than their parents' rank), and rank-rank correlations.
+Each of these is a nonlinear measure of intergenerational income mobility and has received considerable interest in recent work on intergenerational mobility (though not much attention has been paid to measurement error for these types of parameters).